EvasiveXkiller/um-hackathon/README.md

-# AMS
+# UM Hackathon Maternity System

-> This stand for Aaron's Maternity System
+> University Malaya Hackathon Maternity System

-Dont ask me why is this name
-(Probably Aaron is getting married)

 # How to use